brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 # Ubuntu-Build-A-Server-ISO
 A Linux script that takes a preseed file and bakes it into a Ubuntu netinstaller ISO for unattended install and configuration of a minimal Ubuntu server.

-The preseed file is already configured to install a developer ready LAMPstack and can be used as is or adjusted as necessary.
+The preseed file is already configured to install a developer ready LAMPstack and can be used as is or adjusted as necessary see the [Wiki](https://github.com/Techintheclouds/Ubuntu-Build-A-Server-ISO/wiki/Welcome) for more details on common adjustments.
 ***

 ## If you already have Ubuntu.